bjornmeansbear/sentence-a-day/essayExperiment/DI200-StructuredCreativity-Fall26-Syllabus.md

 **6. Co-design** — the actual gap.
 As currently drafted, this course is closer to classic HCD (research *about* people, design team synthesizes and decides) than PAR/co-design (design *with* people).
 Sanders & Stappers' "Co-creation and the New Landscapes of Design" (already assigned Wk6) has a well-known diagram plotting exactly this spectrum — user-centered → participatory → co-design — worth actually showing in class, not just assigning as text.
 The PAR readings already sit in the Research Ethics section (Whyte, Carr & Kemmis), but nothing in the weekly schedule currently puts a Hilton stakeholder *inside* an ideation or prototyping session — Wk11's stakeholder visit is feedback/crit, which is still research-adjacent, not co-design.
 Worth deciding deliberately whether that's fine for this semester's scope, or whether one session (Wk6 ideation, most naturally) should genuinely include a staff or guest participant as a collaborator rather than a subject.

-## Site Partner: Hilton
+## Site Partner: Hilton Baltimore Inner Harbor

-This semester's fieldwork is grounded in a partnership with Hilton [property].
+This semester's fieldwork is grounded in a partnership with the [Hilton Baltimore Inner Harbor](https://www.hilton.com/en/hotels/bwicchh-hilton-baltimore/) (401 West Pratt Street, Baltimore, Maryland, 21201).
 Students conduct on-site fieldwork — observation, semi-structured interviews with staff and guests — across the property, then move through synthesis, ideation, and prototyping toward a design intervention grounded in that research.
 Real stakeholders (staff, management, guests, community partners) are the audience for interim and final feedback where access allows.

 **Example project briefs** (all sited within the Hilton property):
 - **Arrival & front desk.** The first five minutes of a stay set the tone for everything after.
 How might a design intervention change how guests experience arrival, check-in, or the transition from street to lobby?